Breaking Tweets: Notable stories

-The site was recognized by The Poynter Institute for Media Studies for its coverage of the Iranian Presidential Election, 2009, particularly its ability to provide information from Iran through a network of trusted sources.
+The site was recognized by the Poynter Institute for Media Studies for its coverage of the 2009 Iranian presidential election, particularly its ability to provide information from Iran through a network of trusted sources.
 One day after the Poynter article was published, the site's founder claimed that Breaking Tweets was blocked in Iran.

 It also posted tweets from the scene of the 2009 Jakarta bombings on July 17.

 Reviews

-The site has been noted for its innovation in the journalism community.
-In addition to recognition for its coverage of the Iran Election, The Poynter Institute for Media Studies also reviewed the site in April 2009, stating its usefulness "organizing the scattershot universe of all Tweets into comprehensible topics about specific places, times, and reaction to news events."
+The site was noted for its innovation in the journalism community.
+In addition to recognition for its coverage of the Iran election, the Poynter Institute for Media Studies also reviewed the site in April 2009, stating its usefulness "organizing the scattershot universe of all Tweets into comprehensible topics about specific places, times, and reaction to news events."
 Journalism.co.uk highlighted the site's ability to personalize the news in its review.

-Other reviews on the site have been posted by blogs around the world.
-The biggest criticism of the site is that it is operated in English only.
+Other reviews on the site were posted by blogs around the world.
+The biggest criticism of the site was that it operated in English only.

 A blog in Russia mentioned the language barrier but also said the site was "very creative."

-A French blog called Breaking Tweets "a mashup of a hot news with tweets directly linked to this news", stating that tweets are manually selected by journalists and "arranged so that they fit in a natural way in an article to tell the story authentically."
+A French blog called Breaking Tweets "a mashup of a hot news with tweets directly linked to this news", stating that tweets were manually selected by journalists and "arranged so that they fit in a natural way in an article to tell the story authentically."

-The site has also been reviewed by blogs in Australia, Germany, Switzerland, and Greece.
+The site was also reviewed by blogs in Australia, Germany, Switzerland, and Greece.

 The class

-Students at DePaul University contributed to Breaking Tweets in the fall of 2009 as part of the class "Digital Editing: From Breaking News to Tweets", which DePaul says is "believed to be the first college-level journalism course focused solely on Twitter and its applications".
+Students at DePaul University contributed to Breaking Tweets in the fall of 2009 as part of the class "Digital Editing: From Breaking News to Tweets", which DePaul said was "believed to be the first college-level journalism course focused solely on Twitter and its applications".

 Breaking Tweets was specifically mentioned in articles about the class by the Los Angeles Times, Wall Street Journal, Gawker, and The Chronicle of Higher Education.